 Unlike the bicep beat-down Kennedy delivers to a fretting Khrushchev, the recent New York Times cartoon figures the American President as a pansy.
 A homosexualized Trump is courted by a studly Putin.

 Plympton’s Trump and Putin: A Love Story indicates more than just the deeply embedded machinery of homophobia within liberal publications like The New York Times, as critiqued by numerous online publications and social-media users this past week.
 The animated short starkly illustrates The Times’s expectation that an American president and empire should dominate Russia and the world.

 The New York Times’s attempt at satirical critique was collapsed into homophobic mockery.
 To probe deeper into that analysis, the gendering of Trump and Putin is particular.
 They are not a #Masc4Masc couple, rather, Trump is a political bottom, while Putin tops.
-The cartoon makes clear the way international political maneuvering can be and is sexualised.
+The cartoon makes clear the way international political maneuvering can be and is sexualized.

 The American presidency -- in these moments all too explicitly -- is expected to rally heterosexual patriarchal aggression that fucks the world (for which, by the way, Trump is excelling).
 But Trump’s critics, like Bill Plympton, are disappointed with the President’s flaccidity.
 This not only reinforces the homophobic tenant that bottoming is emasculating and strips one of power, but it also suggests that domination is better left to the United States.
 America should be fucking the world, not the other way around, right?

 This article originally appeared on i-D UK.